manojkumar2204/Tic-Tac-Toe-master/README.md

 ---

 ## 📬 **Contact**
-For questions or suggestions, open an issue or reach out via GitHub.
+For queries or feedback, open an issue or reach out to manojKumar2204.